SkylarEade/SkylarEade/README.md

 <h1>Hi, I'm Skylar!</h1>
 <p> I am currently working for ENTEK as an IT Security Endpoint Analyst.
-I have interest in Data Analysis/ Automation/ Cybersecurity</p>
+I have interest in Data Analysis/ Automation and Scripting/ Cybersecurity</p>

 <h2>📈 Data Analysis Projects:</h2>